LeaVerou/lea.verou.me/blog/2025/construction-lines/index.md

 [^alanwatts]: See also [Alan Watts’ “What if money was no object?”](https://www.zenpencils.com/comic/98-alan-watts-what-if-money-was-no-object/) — a classic, but still relevant.

-I used to aspire to **work-life balance** in the same way I aspired to frequent exercise — because it was good for me, not because it gave me joy.
+I used to **aspire to work-life balance** in the same way I aspired to frequent exercise — because it was good for me, not because it gave me joy.
 Eventually I realized that what makes me happy isn’t working less, it’s loving what I do, and feeling it matters.
-Working less cannot transform how your work makes you _feel_; it can only dampen it.
+Working less cannot transform how your work makes you _feel_; it can only dampen the effects.
 But dilution doesn’t turn misery into joy — at best it just makes it tolerable.
-Sure, poor WLB _can_ make you miserable; when long hours are an expectation imposed from above, not an internal drive fueled by passion.
+Don’t get me wrong, poor WLB _can absolutely_ make you miserable; when long hours are an expectation imposed externally, not an internal drive fueled by passion.
 As with many things in life, it’s _enthusiastic consent_ that makes all the difference.